 Health Systems and Financing: Improving Return on Investment

 This class enables participants to learn more about key issues related to the delivery of health care in the U.S. and South Carolina.
 An overview of the current structure of health care systems and financing is provided.
 Participants discuss changes that are occurring in our country as new philosophies emerge about how to pay for health care.
 They also address health care as a unique industry that does not adhere to basic economic theory.

 Health and health care delivery are among the most complex and divisive issues in our political system.
 During the final class of the Health Policy Fellows Program, participants learn how to explore productive models of communicating complex and polarizing issues by using a practical framework for engaging in open, balanced and effective dialogue.

-Please contact Tim Rogers for further information on the Health Policy Fellows Program.
+Please contact Maya Pack for further information on the Health Policy Fellows Program.